haxtheweb/edtechjoker/draft-outline.md

 - What (if anything) was your take away from the talk "With the right tools, you can build anything"?
 - How can you apply this to your life and career?
 - What other topics do you wish were covered or questions you have about the web that we can untangle in a similar manner?
 This does not have to be course material, it could be any web related concept you are unsure of still.
 - Turn this in by Sunday night.
-This concludes the homework portion of the course
+This concludes the homework portion of the course.
+Things from here are now status check oriented

 ---

 # TOPICS BELOW THIS LINE STILL IN FLUX SO WORK AHEAD AT YOUR OWN PERRIL